 Help and advice

-My aim, as the Ethandune Wiltshire Councillor, is to get to as many meetings of the Parish Council’s as possible in order to understand and provide advice on the respective issues and act to resolve them wherever I can.
+My aim, as the Ethandune Wiltshire Councillor, has been to get to as many meetings of the Parish Council’s as possible in order to understand and provide advice on the respective issues and act to resolve them wherever I can.
 I also endeavour to keep residents updated through articles in the respective Parish and Village magazines and websites.
-I very much welcome contact from residents through this website or contacting me on my listed telephone numbers.
+I very much welcome contact from residents through this website or contacting me on my listed telephone number.
 I will always look to acknowledge any correspondence promptly and resolve any issue as quickly as possible.